 The recycling process involves three stages.
 In the first stage the old products are collected and processed, where they are sorted, cleaned and made ready for recycling or manufacturing new products.
 The second stage involves the manufacturing of new products from the raw material obtained by the processing of the old products.
 Finally, the process ends with the purchasing of recycled goods by the consumers.

-The more people step forward to buy recycled products, the better the success of the recycling process can be ensured.
+The more people that step forward to buy recycled products, ensures the success of the recycling process.